-The employment agreements with Leonard Liptak, Chief Executive Officer; Melinda Hungerman, former Chief Financial Officer; Sung Kim, Chief Technology Officer; and Mark Murphy, former Chief Growth Officer may be terminated or were terminated: by us upon death or disability, or with or without cause; by the executive with or without good reason; or terminated by mutual agreement.
+The employment agreements with Leonard Liptak, Chief Executive Officer; Melinda Hungerman, former Chief Financial Officer; Mr. Dow, our current Chief Financial Officer, Sung Kim, Chief Technology Officer; and Mark Murphy, former Chief Growth Officer may be terminated or were terminated: by us upon death or disability, or with or without cause; by the executive with or without good reason; or terminated by mutual agreement.
 If the employment agreement is terminated by death or disability, we shall pay the executive or his or her estate any accrued salary, unpaid bonus, pro-rata bonus for the current year, and accrued and unused vacation benefits.
-If the employment agreement is terminated by us for cause, by the executive without good reason, or in mutual agreement, we shall pay the executive any accrued salary, unpaid bonus, pro-rata bonus for the current year, and accrued and unused vacation benefits.
-If the employment agreement is terminated by us without cause or by the executive for good reason, we shall pay the executive all accrued and unpaid salary, bonus and benefits, plus twelve months' salary for the Chief Executive Officer, and six months' salary for the other executives, plus 12 months' insurance benefit.
+If the employment agreement is terminated by us for cause, by the executive without good reason, we shall pay the executive any accrued salary, unpaid bonus, pro-rata bonus for the current year, and accrued and unused vacation benefits.

-The employment agreements also provide the executives with benefits in the event of termination without cause or if the executive resigns for good reason.
-In such an event, the executives are entitled to receive (i) continuing payments of the executive's then-current base salary for a period of six to 12 months following termination of employment, less applicable withholdings, (ii) any unpaid or undetermined cash bonus from the prior year plus a portion of the current year cash bonus (iii) accelerated vesting as to all or a portion of the executive's then outstanding and unvested equity grants, and (iv) reimbursement of premiums to maintain group health insurance continuation benefits pursuant to "COBRA" for the executive and their respective dependents until the earlier of (A) the executive or their eligible dependents become covered under similar plans, or (B) a period of 12 months.
+The employment agreements also provide the executives with benefits in the event of termination by us without cause or if the executive resigns from employment for good reason, subject to among other conditions, executing and not revoking a separation agreement and release of claims with the company.
+In such an event, the executives are entitled to receive (i) continuing payments of the executive's then-current base salary for a period of 12 months (for Mr. Liptak), 9 months (for Messrs.
+Dow and Sung), and 6 months (for Ms. Hungerman and Mr. Murphy) following termination of employment, less applicable withholdings, or if such termination occurs within 12 months before or following a change in control, a lump sum payment of 24 months' base salary for Mr. Liptak, and 18 months' base salary for Messrs.
+Dow and Sung, (ii) any unpaid or undetermined cash bonus from the prior year plus a portion of the current year cash bonus, or if such termination occurs within 12 months before or following a change in control, 100% of the individual's annual target bonus for the year of termination, plus 100% of the previous year's annual bonus to the extent earned and unpaid (iii) if such termination occurs within 12 months prior to a change in control, all outstanding equity awards for the terminated individual will remain outstanding for up to 12 months and if a change in control occurs during such period, the individual's outstanding equity awards will accelerate vesting in full upon the change in control, and (iv) reimbursement of premiums to maintain group health insurance continuation benefits pursuant to "COBRA" for the executive and their respective dependents until the earlier of (A) the executive or their eligible dependents become covered under similar plans, or (B) a period of 12 months for terminations that occur outside of a change in control, and 24 months for terminations that occur within 12 months before or after a change in control for Mr. Liptak, and 18 months for Messrs.
+Dow and Sung.